-ISO 27001 applies to any organisation who wishes or is required to, formalise and improve business processes around the securing of its information assets.
+ISO 27001 certification applies to any organisation that wishes or is required to, formalise and improve business processes around the securing of its information assets.

 It really is about trust and demonstrating your organisation has put in place the people, processes, tools, and systems to a recognised standard.
 Imagine a world of financial reporting or health and safety without standards.
 Information security is a bit behind those areas from certification and independent audit perspective, but with the pace of change accelerating for almost everything, smarter organisations are getting ahead, internally and in particular with their supply chain too.
 So you can look at ISO 27001 certification through two lenses;